joshuapaling/ruby-atm-microcourse/readme.md

 * what is the most future-proof solution?
 * read, but don't do, step 5.
 If your step 4 code is great, step 5 should take a few seconds.
 Will it?
 Refactor your step 4 code to be as ready as possible for step 5.

-**Step 5** Imagine you're now able to specify which denominations of note are available for a given withdrawal.
+**Step 5** Imagine you're now able to specify a second parameter (an array), specifying the denominations of (Australian) note available for that withdrawal. eg. atm(220, [50, 20, 5]) says to withdraw $220, using only $50, $20 and $5 notes.

+**Step 6** Lets say you now introduce some bizarre, non-round denominations. eg, $9, $14, and $23 notes.
+Does your function still work?
+Can it tell when to return false?
+Refactor so that it works for any denomination.

+** Final Talking Points **
+* Lets say you're little community bank ATM company quickly expands to become a global success.
+How suitable is your code for dealing with all possible denominations of currency, in all nations of the world?
+* What did you learn?
+Can you think of any take-home best practices or principals?
+Is code structure important?
+Why?